The Boys (TV series): Filming

 Although situated in New York City as in the comics, it was confirmed that the series would be filmed in Toronto, Canada.
 In November 2017, it was announced that filming for the series was slated to begin in 2018 with hopes of releasing it in 2019.
 Though the series was mainly shot in Toronto, it was confirmed that additional filming would take place across the Golden Horseshoe area, including Mississauga and Hamilton.

 Filming for the first season started on May 22, 2018, mainly in Toronto and at several tourist locations, such as Roy Thomson Hall, Yonge–Dundas Square (now Sankofa Square), Lower Bay Station, and Sherbourne Common.
-In order to make it look like New York City and create fictional places of the series universe such as the Seven Tower, some locations were digitally altered through CGI, including the interiors of several buildings.
+To make it look like New York City and create fictional places of the series universe, such as the Seven Tower, some locations were digitally altered through CGI, including the interiors of several buildings.
 Other locations of interest included Sherbourne Common, the Cathedral Church of St. James, and the Parkwood Estate.
 Filming for the first season wrapped on October 11, 2018.

 Filming for the second season started on July 17, 2019, and followed the similar strategy of being filmed at tourist locations and edited using CGI.
 Some places of interest included the Meridian Arts Centre, the Wet 'n' Wild Toronto Waterpark, and the Scottish Rite Club.
 To create the Sage Grove psychiatric hospital, the crew filmed at the Southwest Centre for Forensic Mental Health Care complex.
 To accommodate the sentiments of the citizens of Toronto, filming at Mel Lastman Square was ultimately relocated by the Toronto City Council, as the location was close to the place where the Toronto van attack occurred on April 23, 2018.
 Filming for the second season wrapped on November 15, 2019.

 Filming for the third season started on February 24, 2021 and was unaffected by the COVID-19 pandemic, though precautions were implemented to ensure the safety of the cast and crew.
 Locations for the season included Metro Toronto Convention Centre, Saint George Manor, and Canada's Wonderland Medieval Faire.
 Filming for the third season wrapped on September 10, 2021.

 Filming for the fourth season started on August 22, 2022.
 Pegg concluded filming his scenes on January 18, 2023.
 Filming on the finale began on February 12, with Starr concluding his scenes on April 4.
 Filming for the fourth season wrapped on April 12, 2023.

-Filming for the fifth and final season began in November 2024 and will finish "well into the middle of '[20]25", according to Kripke.
-Filming then began on November 25, 2024.
-Filming for the fifth season wrapped on June 21, 2025.
+Filming for the fifth and final season began on November 25, 2024, and wrapped on June 21, 2025.
+Kripke made an Instagram post on July 1, confirming the show's end, and wrote, "This is the last time I'll ever be on this set.
+It'll be torn down soon.
+It's bittersweet, but my primary feeling is gratitude."